jeqostudios/jeqos-atlas-adder/README.md

 ## Usage
 1. Install [Python](https://www.python.org/downloads/).
-2. Place the Python script (jeqos-atlas-adder.py) in the same folder as your resource pack(s).
+2. Place the Python script (Jeqos Atlas Adder (JAA).py) in the same folder as your resource pack(s).
 3. Run the script (if it doesn't open, right-click, "Open with," and select Python.
 4. Select your resource pack and press "Add/Update Atlas."